githubcodi/GeoDeals-android/README.md

 <a href="http://www.geomoby.com/"><img alt="GeoMoby logo" align="right" width="150" height="50" src="http://www.geomoby.com/images/geomoby/GeoMobySmallColor.png" /></a> GeoMoby Android Demo App - GeoDeals
 =================

 [GeoMoby SDK](http://www.geomoby.com/) is the all-in-one geofencing and user engagement platform that utilises all location services available on your mobile device from GPS, Wi-Fi... to Bluetooth Low Energy with only 1% battery drain!.
-You can create any geofences and microfences (iBeacons) you want: it is unlimited.
+You can create any geofences and microfences (iBeacons) you want: it is unlimited!

 The GeoMoby Android SDK allows your Android app to detect when it is in proximity of a specific points of interests (park, mall, venue, concert...) and trigger a message to your app.
 Catch the message and offer your user a new experience: play a video, sound, display a picture, trigger a payment transaction...